mosenberg/hyper-db/website/docs/sql/command/copy_to.md

 ## Notes

-Files named in a `COPY` command are read directly by the server, not by the client application.
+Files named in a `COPY` command are written directly by the server, not by the client application.
 Therefore, they must reside on or be accessible to the database server machine, not the client.
 They must be accessible to and writable by the Hyper user (the user ID the server runs as), not